yyyutakaaa/ShutItDown/README.md

 - **Intuitive GUI:** A modern, animated user interface built with Windows Forms.
 - **System Tray Integration:** Minimizes to the system tray for seamless background operation.
 - **Easy Deployment:** Provided as a self-contained executable (EXE) that doesn't require additional installations.
+- **Optional PIN Security:** Add an extra layer of protection with a 4-digit PIN code to prevent unauthorized access.

 ### 🛠 Technologies Used
 - **C# (.NET 6)**